 PvP is built on tactical 5-v-5 team play and is spread across a range of scenarios wherein Red and Blue Team go up against one another to defuse bombs, rescue hostages, or secure key locations.

-All playable Operators are divided into one of two categories: Attackers and Defenders.
-In PvE you’ll only use Attackers, but in competitive multiplayer, you’ll need to understand both.
+All playable Operators are divided into one of two categories: Attackers and Defenders - each has a role to play and you’ll need to understand both.

 Attackers, as the name suggests, are the siege force, charged with breaching, clearing, and securing the objective.
 Their gadgets are tuned to this effect, including a ready supply of ballistics, reconnaissance equipment, and crowd control weaponry.

 Defenders must withhold the objective, reinforcing the building’s entrances and fortifying key locations throughout the map.
-Again, their gadgets include armour and medic abilities to keep allies standing, and signal disruptors to block enemy reconnaissance.
+Again, their gadgets include armour and medic abilities to keep allies standing, and intel gathering & denial devices to block enemy reconnaissance.

 That depends on how you play.
 Do you prefer an armoured juggernaut or a spry tactician?
 Do you like to attack or defend?
 Start with these questions and work from there.

 All Operators have a balance between armour and agility – the more you have of one, the less you’ll have of the other.
 And every gadget is unique to the Operator: remote drones for scouting, resuscitation aids to revive your comrades, or a hulking sledgehammer to stove in doors…